jon-grey/github-actions_all-in-one/README.md

+# TODO

+[x] - share one azure storage account with other github projects, but use different blobs

 # Deployment steps

 > Note: terraform for azure will not work before doing `make setup-deployments; make submit-deployments` or simply `make all`.
 As such github actions will fail as they need secrets!